The Leftovers (novel): Plot

-Years after a rapture-like event in which millions of people worldwide vanish without explanation, the citizens of Mapleton still struggle to cope with the massive loss and resulting culture shift.
+Years after a rapture-like event in which millions of people in the world vanish without explanation, the citizens of Mapleton still struggle to cope with the massive loss and resulting culture shift.

 Kevin, patriarch of the Garvey family, is a prominent local businessman enjoying early retirement during the event.
 Afterwards, he is compelled to run for mayor of Mapleton to replace the psychologically compromised incumbent.
-Kevin stresses the importance of returning to normalcy as a way for everyone to cope, through initiatives like survivors’ mixers and adult recreation leagues.
-Another major policy of his tenure is easing tension between the town and the Guilty Remnant (GR), an ascetic religious group that aims to provoke people into remembering the losses of the event and how meaningless life is.
-Following a violent conflict between police and the GR, Kevin has taken a hands-off approach to their existence, preferring to ignore them entirely.
+Kevin stresses the importance of returning to normal as a way for everyone to cope, through initiatives like survivors’ mixers and adult recreation leagues.
+Another major policy of his tenure is easing tension between the town and the Guilty Remnant (GR) an ascetic religious group that aims to provoke people into remembering the losses of the event and how meaningless life is.
+Following a violent conflict between police and the GR, Kevin has taken a hands-off approach to their existence, preferring to ignore them.

-Kevin’s wife leaves him to join the Guilty Remnant, and he struggles to balance raising his daughter actively while respecting her privacy in dealing with the event and the breakdown of the Garvey family.
+Kevin’s wife leaves him to join the Guilty Remnant and he struggles to balance raising his daughter while respecting her privacy in dealing with the event and the breakdown of the Garvey family.
 He also finds he cannot sustain new relationships with women after a few failed attempts, until he has a new one with Nora Durst.
-A local celebrity of sorts in Mapleton after losing her husband and both children in the event Nora suffers a depressive episode: obsessively watching her children’s favorite TV show, avoiding the holidays, and riding her bike for hours at a time.
-Nora is dealt a further blow when the town pastor, who has become a muckraking amateur journalist to reconcile how the event may have invalidated his own beliefs, publishes a tract that reveals Nora's disappeared husband had an affair with her children's preschool teacher, who is still around.
+A local celebrity of sorts in Mapleton after losing her husband and both children in the event.
+Nora suffers a depressive episode: obsessively watching her children’s favorite TV show, avoiding the holidays and riding her bike for hours at a time.
+Nora is dealt a further blow when the town pastor, who has become a muckraking amateur journalist to reconcile how the event may have invalidated his beliefs, publishes a tract that reveals Nora's disappeared husband had an affair with her children's preschool teacher, who is still around.

 Kevin and Nora connect at a mixer after Nora confronts her former husband's mistress.
 Nora finds she has more sympathy than she expected with the teacher over a shared frustration at her husband’s emotional distance and manipulation.
 Nora pursues Kevin, who is hesitant, but impulsively agrees to take a trip to Florida with her.
 Afterwards, they settle into a relationship, but Nora is bothered that she does not feel like the ‘good girlfriend’ she was always proud of being in college.
 Their relationship falls apart on Valentine's Day, when Kevin breaks a convention of their arrangement by sharing personal feelings about his family, which upsets Nora.
 She leaves him at the restaurant when he goes to the restroom.